 No. Core requirements and transfer policies vary across minors.
 Make sure to carefully read the requirements for your minor’s core courses.

 If you want transfer credits to count toward your minor, you must submit a request for review PRIOR to taking the course.
 The request will be reviewed by the curriculum committee to determine if the course will meet your minor’s requirements.
-When you submit your substitution petition, you must include a copy of the proposed course’s syllabus with the following: mode of instruction, institution, instructor, number of credits, meeting times/hours, exam schedule, and list of topics.
+When you submit your substitution petition, a copy of the proposed course’s syllabus with the following: mode of instruction, institution, instructor, number of credits, meeting times/hours, exam schedule, and list of topics.

 All requests must be made in advance of course enrollment, with the exception of transfer credits taken prior to Cornell enrollment.
-When you submit your substitution petition, you must include a current version of the course syllabus.
-Only 1 substitution petition is allowed per minor for core courses.
-If you are considering to take a course outside of Cornell, you should check with your college’s registrar for specific policies about transfer credit before you begin the course.
+A petition is not an automatic approval – we need to evaluate course content.
+When you submit your substitution petition, a current version of the course syllabus is required.
+If you are considering taking a course outside of Cornell, you should check with your college’s registrar for specific policies about transfer credit before you enroll in the course.

 Declaring and completing your minor

 You can begin working in the Business Minors Dashboard as early as your first year.
 Use this site to sign up, track your progress, confirm completion, or drop a minor.

 Plan ahead.
 Review each minor’s eligibility and course requirements on our website to determine if you will be able to complete the minor during your time as an undergraduate.
 Plan a course of study that will help you complete the requirements.
 Reach out to the Minors office to discuss your course plan and feasibility of completing the minor during your time at Cornell.